renatacurty/2022-10-11-ucsb-spreadsheets/_episodes/04-quality-assurance.md

 ### Integers and integers within a range

 We have covered data validation for simple number ranges, but what if we expect that a cell will only take integers or integers within a range?
 Let's say we want to determine that we will only accept integers for the column `rooms`.
 How can we accomplish that?
 In Excel, we could choose from data validation options `whole number`, but this option is not available on Google Sheets.
-Still, we can apply this validation type using a conditional function:
+Still, we can apply this restriction using a conditional function:

+**[FIXME]**

-- Select the `rooms` column and then, `Data`, followed by `Data validation`
+1. Select the `rooms` column and then, `Data`, followed by `Data validation`
-- Choose the custom formula option ans type `=IF(G2=INT(G2),True,False)`
+2. Choose the custom formula option and type `=IF(G2=INT(G2),True,False)`

-This function is instructing Google Sheets to give you a test result if the G1 column has an integer number or not.
+This function is instructing Google Sheets to give you a test result if the G2 column has an integer number or not.
 If any decimal numbers are entered you will get a warning.

 > ## Challenge
+> Part 1
+>
+> Part 2
 > How could you expand this formula to only consider integers within a specific range?
 >
 {: .challenge}

 > ## Exercise
-> Apply a new data validation rule to one of the other numeric
+> Apply a new data validation rule of your choice to one of the other numeric
 > columns in this data table.
 Discuss with the person sitting next
 > to you what a reasonable rule would be for the column you've selected.
 Be sure to create an informative input message.
 {: .challenge}